Cassieopeiae/Cassieopeiae/README.md

 # 🌌 Welcome to my corner of the Universe

-*Exploring the Universe through physics, astronomy, and computational science.*
+*Exploring the Universe through physics and computational science.*

 ## Hi, I'm Carolina!